 How to Buy and Sell a Gun in New Jersey

-In New Jersey, a Firearm Identification car or Permit to Purchase is required to buy, transfer and sell a gun.
-This applies to antique firearms as well.
+In New Jersey, a Firearm Identification card or Permit to Purchase is required to buy, transfer and sell a gun.
+This applies to antique and black powder firearms as well.

 Here is the legal text:

 13:54-1.3 Firearm identification card or permit to purchase required